Vintage images of America's most historic attractions

 Mount Rushmore, Keystone, South Dakota

-The huge granite faces – each around 60-feet (18m) tall – would take more than a decade to realise.
+The huge granite faces – each around 60-feet (18m) tall – would take more than a decade to complete.
 This photo is thought to have been captured circa 1940, a year before the great feat was finished.
-It shows the bold profile of Thomas Jefferson and the outline of George Washington in the farther distance, as seen from the top of Abraham Lincoln's head.
+It shows the bold profile of Thomas Jefferson and the outline of George Washington in the distance, as seen from the top of Abraham Lincoln's head.

 Golden Gate Bridge, San Francisco, California